cfsimplicity/spreadsheet-cfml/README.md

 - `addHeaderRow` boolean default=true: whether to include the query column names as a header row
 - `boldHeaderRow` boolean default=true: whether to make the header row bold
 - `xmlformat` boolean default=false: whether to create an XML spreadsheet (.xlsx)

+##Test Suite
+The automated tests require [TestBox 2.1](https://github.com/Ortus-Solutions/TestBox).
+You will need to create an application mapping for `/testbox`

 ##Credits